ltonetwork/lto-node/public-node/README.md

 ## Configuration

-The configuration can be done via the `./docker-compose.yml` file.
+The configuration can be done via environment variables or modifying the `docker-compose.yml` file.

 ### Volumes

-By default, the volumes for the containers are each mounted under `./volumes/`.
-You can change this for each service to mount to a different folder on your device.
+By default, a named docker volume is used for persistent data.
+You can change thisto mount to a folder on your device.
 Example:

 ```yml
   public-node: